The Bankrate promise

 Hosting an Airbnb can be a great way for retirees to generate income after they stop working.
 According to an Airbnb survey, the typical host in the U.S. earned over $13,800 in 2021, representing an increase of 85 percent over 2019.

-Hosting home sharing experiences using websites like Airbnb and VRBO (Vacation Rental By Owner) is easier and safer than ever, and there are some great benefits to hosting while in retirement.
-In 2017, Airbnb senior hosts around the world earned over $2 billion, hosted over 13.5 million guest arrivals at their listings, and welcomed travelers from over 150 countries.
+Hosting home sharing experiences using websites like Airbnb and Vrbo (Vacation Rental By Owner) is easier and safer than ever, and there are some great benefits to hosting while in retirement.
+New Airbnb hosts earned a total of $1.8 billion in 2021, and as Airbnb host incomes are rising, seniors can get in on the action.

 Hosts can choose to rent out their entire home or individual guest rooms.
 This makes hosting a great option for retirees – whether you’re looking to meet new people, rent out a vacation home that goes unused most of the year or make some extra cash while you’re having your own adventures.

 Retirement is a great time to become an Airbnb host

 Retirement is one of the best times to take advantage of Airbnb and VRBO services.
 By hosting, you can make some extra cash on top of your fixed income while helping travelers make the most of their experiences.
 Retirees can even fund their own vacation by using a travel reward cards alongside the money made from renting out their home.

 Seniors claim the number one reason they host is for financial gain.
 Other reasons include staying socially connected, meeting new people and keeping active.
 Airbnb even explains that many senior hosts “now say that the social benefits have contributed to a renewed sense of purpose.”

 The benefits of hosting are substantial, but how do you get started?